Presented by The Institute of Many, In Bed with U=U highlights four individuals and the scientific development “undetectable equals untransmittable.”

 You can reduce HIV transmission risk

-Studies have shown that people the risk of people living with HIV who use ART of transmitting the virus to their HIV-negative partners is negligible.
+Studies have shown that people with an undetectable viral load have effectively no risk of transmitting the virus to their HIV-negative partners.
 More people on effective treatment and with their virus in check means more HIV infections are prevented—an approach called “treatment as prevention,” or TasP.

 A Few Words of Caution